wso2/docs-open-banking/en/docs/develop/consent-core-service.md

  - Stores any available consent attributes
  - Creates an audit record for the consent creation
  - If the `isImplicitAuth` parameter is set to `true`, creates an authorization resource
+ - If periodical job for consent expiration is enabled, In order to make consent eligible for expiration,
+    - `consentResource.getConsentAttributes()` need to be appended with `ExpirationDateTime` attribute with UTC timestamp.

 Given below is the method signature: